Probability propagation rules for Aristotelian syllogisms: Preliminary notions and results on coherence.

-\begin{definition} An \emph{imprecise, or set-valued, assessment} $\I$ on a finite sequence of $n$ conditional events $\F$ is a (possibly empty) set of precise assessments $\P$ on $\F$. \end{definition} Definition~\ref{DEF:IA}, introduced in \cite{gilio98}, states that an \emph{imprecise (probability) assessment} $\I$ on a finite sequence $\F$ of $n$ conditional events is just a (possibly empty) subset of $[0,1]^n$.
+The procedure ends in a finite number of cycles by computing the value $z'$ (respectively $z''$). \begin{remark} Assuming $(\P,z)$ on $(\F, E_{n+1}|H_{n+1})$ coherent, each solution $\Lambda=(\lambda_1,\ldots,\lambda_m)$ of System (\ref{S_{n+1}}) is a coherent extension of the assessment $(\P,z)$ to the sequence $(C_1|\mathcal{H}_{n+1},\ldots,C_m|\mathcal{H}_{n+1})$. \end{remark} For a software implementation of an algorithm based on \cite{Capotorti02,coletti02}, which is similar to Algorithm \ref{Alg}, see the {\em Check-Coherence software} (\cite{capotorti16}). \paragraph{Imprecise probability} Now, we recall the notion of an imprecise (probability) assessment in set-valued terms. \begin{definition} An \emph{imprecise, or set-valued, assessment} $\I$ on a finite sequence of $n$ conditional events $\F$ is a (possibly empty) set of precise assessments $\P$ on $\F$. \end{definition} Definition~\ref{DEF:IA}, introduced in \cite{gilio98}, states that an \emph{imprecise (probability) assessment} $\I$ on a finite sequence $\F$ of $n$ conditional events is just a (possibly empty) subset of $[0,1]^n$.
 If an imprecise assessment $\I$ on $\F$, with $\I=\I_1\times \cdots \times \I_n$, where $\I_i\subseteq [0,1]$, $i=1,\ldots,n$, then $\I$ on $\F$ can be formulated in terms of constraints on the probability of the single events in $\F$, i.e.,

-We recall the notions of g-coherence and total-coherence for imprecise (in the sense of set-valued) probability assessments \cite[][]{gilio98,gilio16}. \begin{definition} Let a sequence of $n$ conditional events $\F$ be given.
+We recall the notions of g-coherence and total-coherence for imprecise (in the sense of set-valued) probability assessments (\cite{gilio98,gilio16}). \begin{definition} Let a sequence of $n$ conditional events $\F$ be given.
 An imprecise assessment $\I\subseteq [0,1]^n$ on $\F$ is \emph{g-coherent} if and only if there exists a coherent precise assessment $\P$ on $\F$ such that $\P\in \I$. \end{definition}

 \begin{definition} An imprecise assessment $\I$ on $\F$ is \emph{totally coherent} (t-coherent) if and only if the following two conditions are satisfied: (i) $\I$ is non-empty; (ii) if $\P\in \I$, then $\P$ is a coherent precise assessment on $\F$. \end{definition} We denote by $\Pi$ the set of \emph{all coherent precise} assessments on $\F$.
 We recall that if there are no logical relations among the events $E_1,H_1,\ldots, E_n,H_n$ involved in $\F$, that is $E_1,H_1,\ldots, E_n,H_n$ are logically independent, then the set $\Pi$ associated with $\F$ is the whole unit hypercube $[0,1]^n$.
 If there are logical relations, then the set $\Pi$ \emph{could be} a strict subset of $[0,1]^n$.
 As it is well known $\Pi\neq \emptyset$; therefore, $\emptyset\neq \Pi\subseteq [0,1]^n$. \begin{remark} We observe that: